-Transportation to Provincial Schools for students is provided by school boards.
+School boards provide transportation to Provincial Schools for students.

-Each school has a Resource Services Department which provides:
+Each school has a Resource Services Department, which provides:

 - consultation and educational advice to parents of deaf and hard-of-hearing children and school board personnel; - information brochures; - a wide variety of workshops for parents, school boards, and other agencies; - an extensive home-visiting program delivered to parents of deaf and hard-of-hearing preschool children by teachers trained in preschool and deaf education.